 Eldorado Canyon and Eldorado Springs Swimming Pool

 Day 3 of our 3-day Boulder itinerary with kids begins with an easy hike at Eldorado Canyon.
 An easy and flat walk for the little legs on your final day will take you to gorgeous views.
 The towering sandstone cliffs are often the perfect photography target.
-The rock climbers look like tiny little specks of humanity high above and make for great conversation.
+The rock climbers look like tiny little specks of humanity high above and make for great conversation with the kiddos.
 It is best to visit Eldorado during the week though, because it occasionally reaches capacity on weekends, making for a frustrating stiff-arm upon arrival.
 Once you’re in, this is your last great opportunity to pack a picnic and enjoy a day outside.